Rewarding Landowners for Enhancing Nature

 California landowners who manage their properties responsibly provide important services — such as clean drinking and irrigation water purified by wetlands, and bountiful fish populations living in intact rivers — that benefit nature and human well-being.

 Through our Ecosystem Services project, Sustainable Conservation wants to reward — in real dollars — farmers, ranchers and other landowners for restoring and sustainably managing the natural resources under their care.
 Incentivizing sound land stewardship increases the amount and overall impact of restoration — and at a fraction of the cost of other methods such as increased regulation and buying land outright.

 Engaging these individuals is of vital importance.
 More than 50% of California is privately owned — and a vast majority of California’s rivers and streams flow through or along private property.

-Sustainable Conservation’s ecosystem services initiative represents a new approach for improving the long-term health of California’s environment while strengthening the economic security of conservation-minded landowners and the communities in which they live.
-The result?
-Clean air and water, vibrant wildlife and habitat, and a more stable climate.
+Sustainable Conservation’s project represents a new approach for improving the long-term health of California’s environment while strengthening the economic security of conservation-minded landowners and their communities.

 Sustainable Conservation is developing uniform standards for measuring the environmental outcomes of restoration activities, as well as a payment mechanism to reward landowners for managing their properties in ways that benefit people and the environment.
 We are simultaneously engaging the beneficiaries of these quantified outcomes (such as public utilities and water users) to seek their investment in the actions of participating landowners.